 - Currently only applies vehicle restrictions to buses, lorries, and vans.

 - If these vehicles are found within the zone with the wrong emissions standard they must pay a fine of £200 which is enforced by the police using automatic number plate recognition technology which is linked to a database.

 - The London LEZ is due to apply to cars within a small area (the same area as London’s congestion charge) from next year.
 That area will then widen to cover a larger area which spans all the way to the north circular from 2021.

-- LEZs in Glasgow, Edinburgh, Aberdeen, Dundee, and Perth as soon as possible.
-These are all cities, which have ongoing illegal levels of pollution and with large populations who are exposed to unsafe toxic air every day.
+- LEZs should be introduced in Glasgow, Edinburgh, Aberdeen, Dundee, and Perth as soon as possible.
+These are all cities which have ongoing illegal levels of pollution and with large populations who are exposed to unsafe toxic air every day.

-- the emissions standard to be set at Euro 6
+- The emissions standard should be set at Euro 6

-- enforcement to be via automatic number plate recognition technology, so that in the future, a congestion charge would be able to be applied using the same equipment.
+- Enforcement should be via automatic number plate recognition technology, so that in the future, a congestion charge would be able to be applied using the same equipment.

-- the area of the zones to encompass all areas with regular breaches of air quality safety standards.
+- The area of the zones should encompass all areas with regular breaches of air quality safety standards.

-- the Scottish Government to support buses to upgrade their fleets through funding so that buses are not forced to increase fares or reduce services in order to comply with the zones
+- The Scottish Government should support buses to upgrade and retrofit their fleets through funding so that buses are not forced to increase fares or reduce services in order to comply with the zones

-- The Scottish Government to make funding available to councils to introduce the zones
+- The Scottish Government should make funding available to councils to introduce the zones